vinbigdata-medical/vindr-lab/docs/user-guide/annotator.md

 - Select multiple labelers to view.
 - Copy all annotations from selected labelers (except your own annotations) to make them your own and edit as usual.
+- Click "Save" to save your cloned anotations.
+Then you can de-select all other labelers.
+(Please save before de-selecting)

 ### Labeling annotation on Viewport